 Sam sank deeper into the chair, a soft smile turning his features as he took a deep breath.
 He'd always fight for Dean.
 It was his Dean.

 Dean sank back into his chair, heart calming as he let the relief sink in and an almost crazy smile across his face.
 His family was fucking weird man, but he welcomed that.
 Today had been a good day, a second chance to be there for Sam.
-He'd warmed Dean with his actions today so much so the gaping void he'd been filling with death and hunts after his fathers death, didn't feel like so much like a hole anymore.
+He'd warmed Dean with his actions today so much that the gaping void he'd been filling with death and hunts after his fathers death, didn't feel like so much like a hole anymore.

 Dean let the moment sit with him a breath, watching Sam before he sped off into the evening, and as fucked up as their lives were, really was quite happy with how this shite mess may have saved them both from a darker path apart.